 When people assume their dog was abused they often think this means nothing can be done or that love alone and time will "fix" it.
 The truth is that no matter the reason, your dog that shows any signs of anxiety, phobias or fears should seek the evaluation and assistance of a Board Certified Veterinary Behaviorist.
 If one is not near you many across the country will do a vet-to-vet consult with your own Veterinarian and you can go from there.

-Most times these cases benefit hugely from behavioral medication so that your dog can live a less anxious and stressful life, alongside a behavior modification plan with a positive trainer to help with counter-conditioning and desensitization protocols.
+Most times these cases benefit hugely from behavioral medication so that the dog can live a less anxious and stressful life, alongside a behavior modification plan with a positive trainer to help with counter-conditioning and desensitization protocols.
 The protocol to help the dog through any of this is the same no matter why the dog is the way that it is.

 I use Classical Conditioning and Desensitization for most cases like this as well as Operant Conditioning.
 We basically change the dog's current emotional response to something and make it a different, usually, more appropriate and acceptable response.
 This usually means something like a dog that's afraid of a broom is taught that brooms are ok.
 We pair good things with the sight of the broom, starting at a distance where the broom doesn't cause too much stress.
 We go at the rate the dog is comfortable working and while we are making steady progress, so as not to see any regression, if possible.
 Then it just goes from there.
-If this is similar to something your dog needs help with please locate a trainer near you.

 Stacy Greer